From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Introduction

 \subsection{Notations:}

 In the following we will denote by $C$ and $K$ some generic positive constants that may depend on the coefficients $b$ and $\sigma$.
-We reserve the notation $c$ for constants depending on $|\sigma|_\infty$, $\lambda$ (see assumption \HE\, in Section \ref{assumptions:results}) and possibly on $N$ but not on the time horizon $T$.
+We reserve the notation $c$ for constants depending on $|\sigma|_\infty$, $\lambda$ (see assumption \HE\, in Section \ref{assumptions:results}) and possibly on $N$ in which case we write $c(N)$ but not on the time horizon $T$.
 Moreover, the value of both $C,\, K$ or $c$ may change from line to line.

 We will denote by $\mathcal{P}(\rr^d)$ the space of probability measures on $\rr^d$ and by $\pp \subset \mathcal{P}(\rr^d)$ the space of probability measures with finite second moment.
-For $\mu \in \mathcal{P}(\rr^d)$ and $q>0$, we set $M_q(\mu) := (\int_{\rr^d} |x|^q \mu(dx))^{1/q}$ if $\int_{\rr^d} |x|^q \mu(dx) < +\infty$ and $M_q(\mu) = + \infty$ otherwise.
+For $\mu \in \mathcal{P}(\rr^d)$ and $q>0$, we set $M_q(\mu) := (\int_{\mathbb{R}^d} |x|^q \mu(dx))^{1/q}$ if $\int_{\mathbb{R}^d} |x|^q \mu(dx) < +\infty$ and $M_q(\mu) = + \infty$ otherwise.